linkin-park/TechBlog/README.md

 https://gist.github.com/linkin-park/557d68ac8547451cf71cc079a992f25a

 The Parser:
-Well we integrate the tokens based on grammar of our language.
+As with helper Lexer we can generate AST nodes based on the grammar.